junecastillote/MS365HealthReport/README.md

 This example gets the last run time from the registry `HKCU:\CurrentUser\Software\MS365HealthReport\<TenantID>` and only return the updates after that time.

+Each alert is sent separately because the `Consolidate` parameter is set to `$false`.

 ```PowerShell
 $AppID = ''
 $TenantID = '<org>.onmicrosoft.com'